 The Iowa accountancy board requires candidates to complete a degree in accounting before they can sit for the CPA exam.
 Alternatively, candidates may take the CPA exam if they hold a degree in business and 24 semester hours in accounting, or an unrelated degree with 24 semester hours in business and 24 semester hours in accounting courses.

-In order to apply for a CPA certificate, candidates have to complete 150 semester hours of college education as well as two years of experience in accounting.
-Moreover, they need to pass the CPA examination and the AICPA ethics examination in order to be granted licensure.
+In order to apply for a CPA certificate, candidates have to complete 150 semester hours of a college education as well as two years of experience in accounting.
+Moreover, they need to pass the CPA examination and the AICPA ethics examination in order to be granted licensure and begin working in an Iowa accounting job.

 Accounting Salaries in Iowa

-With a mean annual salary for accountants and auditors of $62,180 in 2013, Iowa falls below the national average.
-The mean annual salary rises to $67,680 in the Des Moines area, but decreases significantly in less developed areas.
-Such variations are common in accounting, where pay levels can be strongly influenced by factors like location, experience and qualifications.
+With a mean annual salary for accountants and auditors of $51,409 in 2023, Iowa falls below the national average.
+The mean annual salary rises in the West Des Moines area but decreases significantly in less developed areas.
+Such variations are common in accounting, where pay levels can be strongly influenced by factors like location, experience, and qualifications.

-This variation is apparent in the huge gap between the lowest paid and the highest paid accounting professionals in Iowa: while the 10th percentile earns almost $38,000 per year, the 90th percentile earns over $91,000.
+You can see this variation in the huge gap between the lowest and highest paid accounting professionals in Iowa: while the 10th percentile earns almost $38,000 per year, the 90th percentile earns over $91,000.
 This shows that an individual’s choices and achievements are a better predictor of salary than the state where one works.

 |Iowa Accounting Jobs|